Payatas landslide: Landslide

+The dumping ground was immediately closed following the incident by then President Joseph Estrada.

+Aftermath

-The dumping ground was immediately closed following the incident by then President Joseph Estrada but was reopened weeks later by then-Quezon City Mayor Ismael Mathay Jr. to avert an epidemic in the city due to uncollected garbage caused by the closure.
+The dumpsite was reopened weeks later by then-Quezon City Mayor Ismael Mathay Jr. to avert an epidemic in the city due to uncollected garbage caused by the closure.

 The landslide prompted the passage of Republic Act No. 9003 or the Ecological Solid Waste Management Act of 2000, which mandates the closure of open dumpsites in the Philippines by 2004 and controlled dumpsites by 2006.

-In 2004, the Payatas dumpsite was reconfigured as a controlled disposal facility. but was closed in December 2010.
+In 2004, the Payatas dumpsite was reconfigured as a controlled disposal facility but was closed in December 2010.
 A separate dumpsite was established near the old open dumpsite in January 2011.
 The newer dumpsite closed in December 2017.

+The Quezon City local government was found legally liable to compensate 56 heirs of the victims in 2020.
+They are obliged to dispense a total of ₱6 million.
+Mayor Joy Belmonte said her administration would not appeal the court ruling but noted that her former mayor Mathay could not be held liable since he died in 2013.